 Keynote: Tadeusz Trziszka, University of Life Sciences in Wroclaw

-- Food, nutrition, health - Tadeusz Trziszka, Wrocław University of Environmental and Life Sciences
+- Food, nutrition, health - Tadeusz Trziszka, University of Life Sciences in Wrocław

 - Innovative fertilizers in the production of functional food - Roksana Rakoczy, Intermag